 Growing Plants in Water

-Many plants grow easily in water and are an often used method of propagation as well, with some folks choosing to root houseplants in bottles or the like.
+Many plants grow easily in water, an often used method of propagation.
+Some folks choose to root houseplants in bottles or the like.
 An indoor water garden may often consist of clippings from existing houseplants in bottles covering every surface available, to a couple of growing plants in water perched on the kitchen windowsill.

 Growing plants in water allows for a greater flexibility in arrangement and can be accomplished in most any type of receptacle that will hold water.
 Growing houseplants in water may be a slower method than soil-based planting; however, the indoor water garden will remain lush for a lengthy period of time.